eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 You'll also create a spreadsheet with interpretation notes and a final affinity diagram for this submission.
 The format and content should follow the examples from lecture 8 and discussion 4.
 We've provided student submissions from previous semesters for each of the 5 projects listed above in the folder: [\[SHARED\] Example Transcripts](https://drive.google.com/drive/folders/1-AsWH_iViz05R_HTR-6t6ROWJ6OVaDhN).
 Each example includes instructor comments highlighting areas for improvement.

 Additionally, prepare a document with (1) how you conducted interviews, (2) your interview questions, and (3) a participant demographic table.
-Refer to this document [Example Background and Interview Design Document](https://docs.google.com/document/d/1pZtlWHEsu2YXwLK51_aheKRxTHcse4lA2AVYnUC3Ew0/edit) for an example.
+Refer to this document [Example Interview Design Document](https://docs.google.com/document/d/1pZtlWHEsu2YXwLK51_aheKRxTHcse4lA2AVYnUC3Ew0/edit) for an example.

 ### Grading Rubric